SPC120/university/applied-developer-course/lab1-introduction-to-oci/intro-to-oci.md

 ## Task 3: Create a Compartment

 1. Compartments are the primary means to organize, segregate, and manage access to OCI resources.
 Every tenancy has a root compartment under which you create additional sub-compartments and sub-sub compartments (maximum six levels deep).
 Compartments are tenancy-wide across regions.
 When you create a compartment, it is available in every region that your tenancy is subscribed to.
 You can get a cross-region view of your resources in a specific compartment with the tenancy explorer.
 See [Viewing All Resources in a Compartment](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/compartmentexplorer.htm#Viewing_All_Resources_in_a_Compartment).
-We will create a compartment called **CareClinic** for this course/workshop and create all related services in this compartment.
+We will create a compartment called **CareClinics** for this course/workshop and create all related services in this compartment.
 Navigate to the menu in the upper left and select Identity and Security, and then Compartments.

     ![](./images/006.png " ")